GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Because the task the dependents point at is the one that becomes Completed, dependent tasks are unblocked automatically with no dep rewriting.
 This means completion only ever changes the task itself and the successor it creates.

-The successor's `due`, `scheduled` and `wait` dates are computed from the stored rule, re-anchored per iteration type.
+The successor's `due`, `scheduled`, `wait` and `until` dates are computed from the rule derived from `iter`, re-anchored per iteration type.
 The anchor is the highest-priority date.
 Once its next value is computed, the remainder shift by the same delta so their spacing is preserved:

 - fixed anchors off the current anchor date
 - fixed+ anchors off the anchor date but advancing to the next occurrence on or after now